 In 2016-2017, Alberta Ballet performs its 50th season and boasts a company of 28 classically trained professional dancers from as far away as Japan and as close to its home-base of Alberta.

 Jean Grand-Maître, the company’s Artistic Director, joined Alberta Ballet in 2002 and has elevated the profile of the organization to a global position.
 Recently, the company has caught the world’s attention for its ‘portrait ballets’ – collaborations with popular music icons including Joni Mitchell, Sir Elton John, Sarah McLachlan, and k.d. lang.
 Excerpts from Joni Mitchell’s The Fiddle and The Drum were performed during the Opening Ceremonies of the Vancouver 2010 Olympic Winter Games, where Grand-Maître also acted as Director of Choreography.

 Alberta Ballet reaches thousands of Albertans each season from September to May, as well as performs across Canada and internationally.
-The company invites leading and world renowned conductors, choreographers, and other guest artists to take part in its seasons, as well as presents the best of Canada's ballet companies including the National Ballet of Canada, Les Grands Ballets Canadiens de Montréal, and Ballet British Columbia, as well as leading foreign companies, such as Houston Ballet, Pilobolus, Helios Dance Theater, and Ailey II.
+The company invites leading and world renowned conductors, choreographers, and other guest artists to take part in its seasons, as well as presents the best of Canada's ballet companies including the National Ballet of Canada, Les Grands Ballets Canadiens de Montréal, and Ballet British Columbia, as well as leading foreign companies, such as Houston Ballet, Pilobolus, Shaping Sound, and Ailey II.

 THE SCHOOL OF ALBERTA BALLET

 Since its beginning in 1979 as the Lindsay Walsh School of Dance, under founder and director Lindsay Walsh, the School of Alberta Ballet grew to become part of the Alberta Ballet family in 1991 through the leadership of Artistic Director, Ali Pourfarrokh.